Certificate of Occupancy or Home Occupation Permit from Department of Buildings

-Not required if:
+NEITHER is required if:

-However, if you’re supposed to get a C of O or a HOP and you don’t, there will be serious fines and penalties from multiple government agencies in the District.
+Caution: If you’re supposed to get a C of O or a HOP and you don’t, there will be serious fines and penalties from multiple government agencies in the District.

 What address to use if you hired a Registered Agent?

-Contact Info: Office of the Zoning Administrator
+Contact Info: Department of Buildings

 If you have any questions about your LLC’s Home Occupation Permit or Certificate of Occupancy, you can contact the Department of Buildings.